Acupuncture for Bell’s Palsy

 Most people regain 85% of their facial movement within 3 weeks.
 Full recovery will often take 3 to 5 months though some symptoms may become permanent.
 Treatments for Bell’s Palsy should help to restore normal movement as quickly as possible, prevent progression to permanent facial paralysis, reduce the development of motor synkinesis (inappropriate facial contractures), and prevent eye injury.

+There are a variety of factors that can cause treatment to be less successful.
+By far the most limiting is waiting too long to get treatment.
+The sooner you can start getting treatment the better.
 In the clinic, when I work with a patient who has an episode of Bell’s Palsy, it is ideal to do treatments every day if possible.
-When we start to see improvement we can then change the frequency of appointments as we continue to stimulate the restoration of normal facial muscle activity.
+When we start to see improvement I will change the frequency of appointments.
 Typically a course of treatment is around twelve visits but that can vary depending on age and the cause.

 Dr. Mark VanOtterloo is a licensed acupuncturist and Doctor of Acupuncture, located in Wheat Ridge, Colorado.
 He is an integrative, functional medicine practitioner specializing in chronic disease and women’s health.
 To learn more about how acupuncture can help with your Bell’s Palsy schedule an appointment online.